sebluy/gps-tracker-web/README.md

 Todo:

+Connect pending circle to asyncronous operations.

 Switch to om.next
-- Rethink page structure
+- Rethink page structure (rails?)
 - Add server side parsing
+- Explore remote data store lifecycle

 Handle errors
 - on remote errors revert to last known state
 - on read, add fail callback

-Look into history/navigation (especially on page load)

-Fix figwheel repl
+Fix figwheel repl ???

 Start using public/private in namespaces with better discipline.

+Extract "pattern" for ref and onComponentMount imperative stuff

 Use lein heroku for uberjar deployment.

 Don't allow a empty path to be uploaded.

-Show pending circle for asyncronous (remote) operations.

 Add authentication/authorization.

 Bring libraries up to date.

-Remove paredit from emacs.

-Rename db to state.

-Rewrite handlers to only make one final swap! on db.

 Add tests.

-Add distance between each waypoint to waypoint creation map.

 Allow waypoints to be moved on waypoint creation map.